TeachMe-CloudUS/teachme-certification-service/README.md

 This project implements a microservices architecture for student certification using Python.

 ## Services
-1. Student Information Service: Manages student data
-2. PDF Certification Service: Generates student certificates
+1. PDF Certification Service: Generates student certificates
-3. Event Notification Service: Handles event streaming

 ## Setup
 1. Create a virtual environment